 - Enjoy warm or cold!

-This cake contains only simple ingredients which you most likely already have at home.
+This cake contains only simple ingredients that you most likely already have at home.
 The main ingredients are ground oats (oat flour) and ground nuts.
 You can use any nuts of choice, for example, ground almonds, hazelnuts, etc.